-Summer Ranger Programs
+Summer Ranger Programs At Gettysburg

-During the summer months, Gettysburg National Military Park offers a daily schedule of ranger guided programs for our visitors with subjects ranging from battle history to medical practices of the Civil War, "Visit to the Past" living history presentations, and battlefield hikes.
+Gettysburg National Military Park offers a daily schedule of ranger guided programs for our visitors during the summer months, with subjects ranging from battle history to medical practices of the Civil War, "Visit to the Past" living history presentations, and battlefield hikes.
 We also offer special programs for our young visitors who learn not only about Gettysburg but what it was like to be a soldier during the Civil War.
 Programs are offered at the Museum and Visitor Center, in the Solders' National Cemetery and at sites on the battlefield.
 Programs vary in length from twenty minutes to two hours depending on the subject matter and location and best of all, ranger guided programs are free of charge!

 Here you will find a brief description of our programs and when you visit the park, be certain to pick up a copy of the park's newspaper that lists all of your choices for programs, tours and other events of interest.